Characteristics of 360 Search, China’s 2nd Largest Search Engine

 Additionally, 360 Search is still a young search engine, so the cost of a single “click” is simply much cheaper.
 It could be half the price of what you’d pay on Baidu, or even less.

-But, 360 Search is exponentially cheaper, so the difference in cost-efficiency clearly stands out.
+Clicks on Google AdWords are expensive, maybe even costing you an average of 1 to 2 USD a click!
+But, 360 Search is exponentially cheaper for only 0.30 RMB, so the difference in cost-efficiency clearly stands out.

 Seriously consider 360 Search if you want to market online in China